markproy/sagemaker-workshop/lab2/README.md

 Click on the **Files** tab and open the new folder created.
 Click on the Jupyter notebook called **Image-classification-fulltraining-highlevel.ipynb** to start the lab.

 Navigate to the notebook and follow the documentation provided in the sample notebook.
-Be sure to increase the number of epochs if you would like to have the test image classified properly.
-The notebook defaults to 5, but 10 epochs should achieve sufficient accuracy.
-Also, `checkpoint_frequency=1` and `use_pretrained_model=1`.
+For better results, set use transfer learning by changing the following hyperparameter: `use_pretrained_model=1`.
+Also, to reduce training time, only save checkpoints at the end of the training job: `checkpoint_frequency=5`.